False gharial: Conflict

 In 2008, a 4-m female false gharial attacked and ate a fisherman in central Kalimantan; his remains were found in the gharial's stomach.
 This was the first verified fatal human attack by a false gharial.
-However, by 2012, at least two more verified fatal attacks on humans by false gharials had occurred indicating perhaps an increase of human-false gharial conflict possibly correlated to the decline of habitat, habitat quality, and natural prey numbers.
+At least two more verified fatal attacks on humans by false gharials had occurred by 2012, although the true frequency of attacks is unknown due to difficulties with species identification.

 Threats

-Juveniles at the Bronx Zoo, with an Arrau turtle.

 The false gharial is threatened by habitat loss in most of its range due to the drainage of freshwater swamps and conversion for commercial plantation of oil palms.

 It is also hunted for its skin and meat, and its eggs are often harvested for human consumption.

 Population surveys carried out in the mid 2000s indicated that the distribution of individuals is spotty and disconnected, with a risk of genetic isolation.

 Some population units in unprotected areas do not bear viable breeding adults.